 - The minimum charge for a private walking tour is a total of €60 for 1-4 people.
 If there are more than four, each additional person costs the standard tour price of €10 for an adult or €8 for students and seniors.This applies to our three main tours (Introducing Joyce’s Dublin, Dubliners, & Footsteps of Leopold Bloom) as well as the Irish Literary Revival Tour, that is, tours lasting approx. 90 minutes.
 The other two tours are priced individually as above.

 - Tours can be customised according to your needs and interests.

 - Private tours must be booked 6 weeks in advance, so we can ensure availability of our tour guides.

 - You can choose your preferred tour, date and time depending on availability of our tour guides.
 The only days private tours cannot be booked are during our Christmas holiday closure, Easter Sunday and Monday, St. Patrick’s Day and during the Bloomsday Festival (11-16 June).

 - A non-refundable deposit of €60 has to be paid in order to confirm the booking.
-The tour will go ahead regardless of weather conditions.
+The tours will go ahead in most weather conditions including rain.

 - For more information, pricing details and to book your private tour, please contact firstname.lastname@example.org.